ThinkStation: D10

 For the D10 workstation, Lenovo incorporated server grade chipset and processors, as opposed to the S10.
-The Intel 5400a chipset used in the workstation supported two Intel Xeon processors and 64 GB RAM.
+The Intel 5400a chipset used in the workstation supported two Intel Xeon processors and 64 GB of DDR2 ECC RAM.
 The size of the workstation's motherboard necessitated a larger case to accommodate it.
 However, the increase in size offered additional drive bays.
 The case could also be mounted on a rack.

 The detailed specifications of the D10 workstation are as follows: